 Not Training Your New Team Member Properly

 The hiring process should continue once you have the right person for the job.
 After all, you want to keep hold of them for as long as possible.
 When you have your new member of staff, you should get them up to speed as quickly as possible.
 Mentoring, technical assistance, and general day-to-day support should all be made available.
-The best hiring processes are the ones which end with the perfect member of staff staying with your organisation for the longest time possible.
+The best hiring processes are the ones that end with the perfect member of staff staying with your organization for the longest time possible.

 So, if you have spotted that you are making any of the above mistakes, now is the time to try to change things.